 Migration and Transnationalism

-This course examines key issues and concepts connected to the movement and settlement of people in Europe and beyond.
+This module examines key issues and concepts connected to the movement and settlement of people in Europe and beyond.
 Informed by a transnational studies perspective, the module considers migration debates and practices in a critical, comparative and historically informed manner.

 The key issues and concepts addressed will include those of transnationalism and diaspora; gender and intersectionality; transnational families and global care chains; multiculturalism, integration and assimilation; identity, home and belonging.